-Negotiating a good royalty deal when licensing your artwork is important in maximizing your profits.
+Negotiating a good royalty deal when licensing your artwork is critical to maximizing your profits.
 Before signing on the dotted line, learn the ins and outs of royalty payments and take the time to negotiate a contract that works for you.
 And be mindful to keep a close eye on the vendor, so that you can catch any shortfalls in your royalty payments.